Skip to main content

 Chapter Summary

 This chapter explores the critical role of buffering systems in maintaining pH homeostasis within the human body and in laboratory settings.
 It begins by discussing how blood pH is tightly regulated between 7.35 and 7.45, with deviations leading to metabolic or respiratory acidosis and alkalosis.
-The chapter emphasizes that this regulation is achieved through buffer systems—combinations of weak acids and their conjugate bases—that resist significant pH changes upon adding small amounts of strong acids or bases.
+The chapter emphasizes that this regulation is achieved through buffer systems—combinations of weak acids and their conjugate bases—that resist significant pH changes when small amounts of strong acids or bases are added.

-A central tool introduced is the Henderson–Hasselbalch equation, which quantitatively relates pH, pKa, and the ratio of conjugate base and weak acid concentrations.
-The equation explains the buffering capacity at the point where pH equals pKa and underpins the behavior of titration curves and the concept of buffering ranges.
+A central tool introduced is the Henderson–Hasselbalch equation, which quantitatively relates pH, pKa, and the ratio of the concentrations of the conjugate base and the weak acid.
+The equation explains the buffering capacity at pH = pKa and underpins the behavior of titration curves and the concept of buffering ranges.

 Additional biological buffers, including the phosphate system and proteins, are discussed.
 Although the phosphate buffer plays a minor role in blood due to its low concentration, it is vital in other cellular contexts.
 Proteins, especially abundant ones like hemoglobin, also contribute to buffering through their ionizable side chains.

 Finally, the chapter provides practical insights into buffer preparation in the laboratory.
-Various strategies for creating buffered solutions are presented, with attention to the selection of buffers based on their pKa values and potential interactions with other ions.
+Various strategies for creating buffered solutions are presented, with attention to selecting buffers based on their pKa values and potential interactions with other ions.
 The discussion concludes with a broader perspective on how buffer chemistry connects to global issues, such as the role of CO₂ in climate change and carbon capture efforts.

 The chapter integrates fundamental chemical principles with biological applications, enabling students to understand and predict how buffer systems stabilize pH in physiological and experimental contexts.